shotgunsoftware/tk-core/docs/initializing.rst

 configuration, they will download the configuration and cache the Toolkit core and all application bundles through the hook.

-Click `here <https://github.com/shotgunsoftware/tk-core/blob/master/hooks/bootstrap.py>`_ to learn more about the bootstrap hook.

 .. _environment_variables: